 Alexander the great of Macedon was only 32 years old when he passed away in Babylon.
-He was in charge of a land that stretched across three continents and was almost 2 million square miles in size (5 million square kilometers).
-He was not only the king of his home country of Macedonia, but also the king of Greece, the king of Persia, and even the pharaoh of Egypt.
+He was in charge of a land that stretched across three continents.
+It was almost 2 million square miles in size (5 million square kilometers).
+He was not only the king of his home country of Macedonia, but also the king of Greece, Persia, and the pharaoh of Egypt.

 So, was it fair to call him Alexander the Great?
 Absolutely.
 Alexander academic and historian Elizabeth Carney from Clemson University in South Carolina says, “It’s hard to think of another person whose personal decisions affected the lives of more people over many centuries than Alexander.”

 “Because of Alexander’s choices, tens of thousands of people died and a lot of political groups disappeared or were replaced.
-And maybe most importantly, he helped start this huge cultural project that brought together parts of the Greek and Macedonian worlds with parts of the other worlds he conquered.”
+And maybe most importantly, he helped start this huge cultural project.
+This brought together parts of the Greek and Macedonian worlds with parts of the other worlds he conquered.”
 Keeping that in mind, here are a few more important things about him.

 1. Aristotle Was His High School Teacher